NCAR/CAM-chem/docs/contribute.md

 # How to contribute to the python collection

-Add this to the top of your code:
+Add this to the top of your code, filling in the appropriate areas:

 ```python